chrisant996/clink-fzf/README.md

 "\e[27;5;32~": "luafunc:fzf_complete"   # Ctrl+Space uses fzf to filter match completions.
 ```

+There is also a `"luafunc:fzf_selectcomplete"` function which invokes `clink-select-complete` instead of `complete`.
+This enables the `**` recursive completion behavior with the interactive completion command.

 ## FZF options

 You can specify FZF options for each of the different commands: